- Number of students per year: approximately seven to eight

 Our typical conditional offer is for an A* and two A grades at A-Level or equivalent.

 An A-Level in History is the normal qualification for reading History at Jesus.
 However, it's not absolutely essential.
 History at university level is an interdisciplinary field that draws on a variety of skills which can be acquired in different ways.

 We welcome applications from students with other qualifications comparable to A Level, such as the Scottish Advanced Highers, the International Baccalaureate, and other school leaving examinations.

-Before your interview you'll need to complete a written assessment at an authorised local centre, most likely your school or college.
 No special knowledge or preparation is needed for this, it's designed to test your historical skills and thinking.
 For more information see the University undergraduate History pages.